 The night of Oct.
 30 marked the second to last night of spooky season, but it was surely sent off with a bang.
 Continuing its yearly tradition, HR held Trick or Treat Street.

-A large part of Trick or Treat Street is the amazing benefits that it brings to the community with.
-Each year, FCCLA will accept money donation as well as food donations.
+A large part of Trick or Treat Street is the benefits that it brings to the community.
+Each year, FCCLA will accept money donations as well as food donations.
 It also helps to get kids into the community.
-“Trick or Treat Street gives kids the opportunity to get interactions within the community as well as giving them the opportunity to see teenagers in a positive light,” said Shannon Wessels.
+“Trick or Treat Street gives kids the opportunity to get interactions within the community as well as giving them the opportunity to see teenagers in a positive light,” said Shannon Wessels FACS teacher.

 A wide variety of clubs and activities at HR run individual booths that night.
-Each booth plays a game with the kids and gives the kids the always favorable reward of candy.
+Each booth plays a game with the kids and gives the kids the reward of candy.

-Chase Oliver sophomore, helped run the boys baseball booth.
-Olivier said, “I loved participating in Trick or Treat street.
+Chase Olivier, sophomore, helped run the boys baseball booth.
+“I loved participating in Trick or Treat Street.
 It’s great to see all the little kids’ costumes.
 Everyone seemed to love our booth.
 I guess kids just like throwing things,” Olivier said.
 He would definitely be interested in participating for the rest of his highschool years.

-Although 2017’s numbers weren’t as great as originally predicted, it was still great to get every donation.
+Although 2017’s numbers weren’t as great as originally predicted, every donation was still appreciate.
 The total attendance was 450 kids, $429 were made, and on top of that 55 food donations were given.
 All of those donations are now at the Highlands Ranch Food Bank.

 Kyle Lynch, Social Media Editor